LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 Unit tests with timeout limits
 ------------------------------

-There’s no portable way to call a goal with a timeout limit.
+There's no portable way to call a goal with a timeout limit.
 However, some backend Prolog compilers provide this functionality:

 -  B-Prolog: ``time_out/3`` predicate